adventuremagic123/PF1e-And-3.5-Framework-For-MapTool/README.md

 # Introduction
 This is a framework for running PF1e and OGL (3.5e) RPG games in MapTool 1.9.3 and above.
+I will typically be developing for the latest MapTool version because that's what my group will use -- and we've never had any problems doing that.

+Note:  This code has been thoroughly tested in MapTool 1.8.3.
+My latest change I made in MapTool 1.9.3, so if you want to use it in MapTool 1.8.3 or above instead, it should still work there -- but I'm not sure if you need to change the "MapToolVersion" property (in the Edit Token dialog) for Lib:CampaignData and Lib:CharacterSheetData on the "Library Tokens" map back to your MapTool version (it will currently show as 1.9.3).
+I don't remember if I verify the MapTool version.
+If I do, you'll see an error message in the Chat window if you do almost anything -- if not then you should be good.

 # 3.5e Is Not Currently Fully Supported, But Will Be Soon
 If you want to run a 3.5e game, you'll have to ignore the PF1e part, i.e. Combat Maneuvers.
 Also, Hero Lab(R) is only supported for PF1e characters, but I am hoping to add 3.5e support soon.